Rated4.8/5 | 1567 reviews

 • Dedicated Student and HMO / Shared House routes for specialist shared lets

-How this lines up with the current England rules
+How this fits the current England rules

 • Aligned to the current England tenancy rollout after 1 May 2026